MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

 1. Review the generated wheat species prediction.
 1. Try adjusting the properties, and verify that the changes result in different species predictions.

-### Review wheat seed model data
+### Review wheat seed data and model details

-To create a machine learning model that predicts which wheat species a seed will grow, some training data that includes known species is used to determine a function that fits the *features* of an seed (length, width, groove length, etc.) to the *label* the model needs to predict (in this case, the species: 1 for *Kama* wheat, 2 for *Rosa* wheat, and 3 for *Canadian* wheat.)
+To create a machine learning model that predicts which wheat species a seed will grow, some training data that includes known species is used to determine a function that fits the *features* of an seed (length, width, groove length, etc.) to the *label* the model needs to predict (in this case, the species: 0 for *Kama* wheat, 1 for *Rosa* wheat, and 2 for *Canadian* wheat.)

 1. Use the **Show sample data** button to reveal a sample of the training data for the seed species prediction model.
+1. 1.
+Use the **View model details** button to view information about the model, including the algorithm used to train it and the evaluation metrics calculated from validation data.

 ## Segment customers based on spending patterns